 Again, reach for that whole fruit.
 If it doesn’t quite hit the spot, dried fruit is more concentrated, making it taste sweeter.
 Ever had dates?
 They taste almost like brown sugar and are great on their own or chopped up as a topping to yogurt.
-You could also try baking fruit like apples and pears and sprinkling with cinnamon for a healthy dessert that tastes sweeter than the uncooked fruit.
+You could also try baking fruit like apples and pears and sprinkling them with cinnamon for a healthy dessert that tastes sweeter than uncooked fruit.

 It’s hard to resist baked goods, which are great for special occasions.
 But try not to make them routine, and especially don’t fall for the muffin trap.
 That muffin you think is good for you because it contains blueberries or bran?
 It’s likely a high-calorie baked good packed with added sugar.

-If said muffins are something you can’t live without, try making them at home using a recipe that calls for less sugar and oil.
+If muffins are something you can’t live without, try making them at home using a recipe that calls for less sugar and oil.
 Or, make homemade zucchini bread or banana bread with whole grain flours and minimal sugar.

 Fruits canned in syrup

 Canned fruit canned in syrup?
 Also loaded with sugar and best to avoid.
 (You’re seeing a trend now: Just because something contains fruit doesn’t mean it’s healthy.)
-If you lean on canned fruit, pick the varieties that are canned in their own fruit juice for a no-added-sugar alternative.5
+If you lean on canned fruit, pick the varieties canned in their own fruit juice for a no-added-sugar alternative.5

 Once again, reach for the fresh fruit, and doctor it up with spices if you’re looking for something more exciting.
 Cinnamon on apples is great, but so too is a little chili pepper and salt on mango.
 Get creative, whether you’re using a warming spice or a spicy one.